alexdunphy/units/README.md

 ```

 ##### Element
-Conversions to/from `%, ch, em, ex` require an element be passed as the third argument.
+Conversions to/from `%, ch, ex` require an element be passed as the third argument.
 This should be the element to which the converted CSS value applies/will apply:

 ```javascript
 units.convert('em', '16px', document.getElementById('some-element')); // 1em